 - High-end hair extensions service providers can charge as much as $4000 to install hair extensions, while less expensive service providers charge less than $100 for a full installation.

-- Hair extensions industry professionals in the US make an annual median wage of only $23,000.
+- Hair extension industry professionals in the US make an annual median wage of only $23,000.

-- Job opportunities for hair extensions service providers are expected to increase by 13% by 2027, which is above-average growth compared to other occupations.
+- Job opportunities for hair extension service providers are expected to increase by 13% by 2027, which is above-average growth compared to other occupations.

-- The bottom 10% of US hairdressers, including hair extensions professionals, earned less than $9.06 per hour in 2020.
+- The bottom 10% of US hairdressers, including hair extension professionals, earned less than $9.06 per hour in 2020.
 Meanwhile, the top 10% of US hairdressers earned over $25.68 per hour.

-- Experts expect hairstylist employment to grow 19% from 2020 to 2030, which is faster than the average 10-year growth for all occupations.
+- Experts expect that the number of employed hairstylists will grow by19% from 2020 to 2030, which is faster than the average 10-year growth for all occupations.